Quantum Pharmaceutical: History

 Quantum Pharmaceutical, previously Quantum Specials, was formed in 2004 by four former managers from Unichem-owned Eldon Laboratories, and 26 pharmacists at Tyne Metropolitan College.
 In 2005, Phoenix Medical Supplies acquired 30% of the company.
 A management buyout in 2009, including the Phoenix Medical stake, saw the company partner with Lloyds Development Capital (LDC), who remained a shareholder after the company's IPO in 2014.
 Yorkshire Bank Corporate also provided senior debt and working capital financing to support the 2009 buyout; and LDC's director, John Swarbrick, joined the company's board of directors.

-In March of 2011, the company celebrated achieving one million customer orders.
+In March 2011, the company celebrated achieving one million customer orders.

 In December 2014, LDC facilitated the IPO of the firm, which resulted in a £125 million valuation.
 The IPO was done on the Alternative Investment Market (AIM) on the London Stock Exchange, and the Nominated Advisor for the company's offering was Zeus Capital.
 Funds from the IPO went to finalizing acquisition of Colonis Pharma Limited and paying off outstanding business debt.

 In September 2017, the Clinigen Group of Britain, an apparent competitor of Quantum Pharma, agreed to acquire the firm for £150.3 million, noting that Quantum "introduces an unlicensed medicine ... to cope with an unmet need and it converts it into a licensed medicine."
 The acquisition provided "a bridge" between the unlicensed medicines and commercial medicines units of the Clingen Group.

 In mid-2021, the company was acquired by Glasgow-based Target Healthcare with support from N4 Advisory.